Haley announces presidential campaign, challenging Trump

 CHARLESTON, S.C.
 (AP) — Nikki Haley, the former South Carolina governor and United Nations ambassador, announced her candidacy for president on Tuesday, becoming the first major challenger to former President Donald Trump for the 2024 Republican nomination.

-The announcement, delivered in a video, marks an about-face for the ex-Trump Cabinet official, who said two years ago that she wouldn’t challenge her former boss for the White House in 2024.
+The announcement, delivered in a tweeted video, marks an about-face for the ex-Trump Cabinet official, who said two years ago that she wouldn’t challenge her former boss for the White House in 2024.
 But she changed her mind in recent months, citing, among other things, the country’s economic troubles and the need for “generational change,” a nod to the 76-year-old Trump’s age.

 “You should know this about me.
 I don’t put up with bullies.
 And when you kick back, it hurts them more if you’re wearing heels,” Haley said.
-“I’m Nikki Haley and I’m running for president.”
+“I’m Nikki Haley, and I’m running for president.”

 Haley, 51, is the first in a long line of Republicans who are expected to launch 2024 campaigns in the coming months.
 Among them are Florida Gov. Ron DeSantis, former Vice President Mike Pence, former Secretary of State Mike Pompeo and Sen. Tim Scott of South Carolina.